DiscoverFunTime/GOD_Repo/README.md

 ***

 #### MUST HAVE:
 - Full CRUD for user and photo.
-- Authentication/Authorization using Passport (OAuth via IG?)

 #### NICE TO HAVE
-- Clans (I know it's core functionality but I think it's most important to get single-user stuff working first)
-- Upvotes/Likes/Whatever
-- Comments
+- ....